AI Use Cases/Manufacturing

 How does AI optimize financial contract risk extraction for Manufacturing?

-Revenue Institute's AI combines natural language processing to extract contract terms with Manufacturing-specific classification logic that maps those terms to your supply chain, production calendars, and regulatory obligations - surfacing payment terms, price escalation clauses, and compliance riders in context of your actual BOMs and work orders.
-Unlike generic contract tools, the system understands that a raw materials supplier's 45-day payment term has different cash-flow weight than a maintenance services contract with identical terms, and it flags supply chain concentration risk by cross-referencing contracts against your production dependency on each supplier.
+Revenue Institute's system pairs an AI layer that reads and extracts contract terms with Manufacturing-specific classification logic that maps those terms to your supply chain, customer programs, production calendars, and regulatory obligations - surfacing payment terms, price escalation clauses, customer-owned tooling liability, and compliance riders in context of your actual BOMs and work orders.
+Unlike generic contract tools, the system understands that a raw materials supplier's 45-day payment term has different cash-flow weight than a maintenance services contract with identical terms, and that a tooling-liability clause means something different on Customer A's program than Customer B's - then flags supply chain and customer concentration risk by cross-referencing contracts against your production dependency on each supplier and program.
 The result: Finance sees actionable risk signals tied to plant-floor reality, not raw data.

 Is our Finance & Accounting data kept secure during this process?